By Tetyana Obukhanych, Ph.D.

 When approaching the topic of vaccination, we come against a wall of beliefs diligently erected by biomedical authorities.
 Most people, including biomedical professionals themselves, accept these beliefs as a matter of fact.

-We have all been informed about overwhelming benefits compared to negligible side effects of the childhood vaccination schedule.
-However, we have not been informed that systematic and scientifically rigorous studies are lacking to demonstrate this assumption for a fact in relation to long-term outcomes of overall health.
+We have all been 'informed' about overwhelming benefits compared to negligible side effects of the childhood vaccination schedule.
+However, we haven't been informed that systematic and scientifically rigorous studies are lacking to demonstrate this assumption for a fact in relation to long-term outcomes of overall health.

-I hold a PhD in Immunology, the field of science that invented vaccination.
-I joined this field for my research dissertation while being a faithful believer in vaccination.
-I felt very adamantly that the established immunologic theory provides a strong scientific foundation and a rational justification for the practice of mass vaccination.
-Based on such textbook-instilled view, I saw no reason to question or scrutinize the proclaimed virtues of vaccination programs.
-Until one day… when I had to come to terms with an eye-opening personal realization that the immunologic theory of lifelong vaccine immunity does not pan out in real life, that my professional stance on vaccination had been constructed on falsehood.
+I hold a PhD in Immunology, a field of science rooted in the invention of vaccination.
+I joined this field for my PhD research while being a faithful believer in the textbook-based premise of 'lifelong' vaccine immunity.
+I felt no need to question or scrutinize this premise until one day… when I had to come to terms with an eye-opening realization that the immunologic theory I learned in school doesn't pan out in real life, that my professional stance on vaccination has been constructed on a falsehood.